Science Department Staff

 The Science Department

-As well as teaching Science, members of the team get involved in wider school activities such as : Science clubs, STEM activities, Engineers of the Future – Lego Club, Maths, hockey, football, Health and Social Care, trips plus much more!
+As well as teaching Science, members of the team get involved in wider school activities such as : Science clubs, STEM activities, Engineers of the Future – Lego Club, Maths, hockey, football, gardening club, trips plus much more!

 At Balshaw’s we want to enrich our students fully in the wonderful world of Science!